penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-teachers-teacher-properties-generalsettings.md

 engineInputGHCSchema#/properties/ghcData/properties/teachers/items/properties/generalSettings
 ```

-Teacher's strict and ponderable conditions for the timetable.
-If there is not unique periods, these conditios are the default value, but they can be custom specified for each period in the 'periodSettings' tag.
+Strict and measurable teacher's conditions for the timetable.
+If there are not single periods, these conditions are the default, but can be specified individually for each period in the 'periodSettings' tag.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |